michelerossi1/michelerossi1/README.md

 # Hi there!
 I'm Michele 👋

-🎓 PhD Researcher in Artificial Intelligence at University of Trento (in collaboration with University of Pisa) 🔬 Working on the application of Machine Learning in the field of Music Information Retreival 🎸 Guitarist, Producer, and Music Enthusiast
+🎓 PhD Researcher in Artificial Intelligence at University of Trento (in collaboration with University of Pisa)

+🔬 Working on the application of Machine Learning in the field of Music Information Retreival

+🎸 Guitarist, Producer, and Music Enthusiast

 ## 💼 Academic and Research Projects
 Currently, I’m working on my PhD in **Artifical Intelligence in Music**, and you’ll find some of my research-related projects here on GitHub.
 Here’s a snapshot:

-- **[Automatic classification of chain of guitar effects](https://github.com/michelerossi1/Paper_effects_chain)** - Using genetic algorithms to automatically find DL models to classify chains of guitar effects.
+- **[Guitar Effects](https://github.com/michelerossi1/Paper_effects_chain)** - Using genetic algorithms to automatically find DL models to classify chains of guitar effects.
-- **[Dataset augmentation for music emotion recognition](https://github.com/michelerossi1/listening_test_webAPP)** - This repo refers to the web app that I have developed to  investigate the effect of data augmentation on the perceived emotion
+- **[Dataset augmentation](https://github.com/michelerossi1/listening_test_webAPP)** - Investigate the effect of dataset augmentation in music emotion recognition

 ### 🎚️ Music Production (Mixing & Mastering)